EngineHub/CraftBookDocs/source/mechanics/togglearea.rst

 ================ =================================================================================== ======= =======
 maximum-size     The maximum amount of blocks that the saved areas can contain. -1 to disable limit.
 Integer 5000
 maximum-per-user The maximum amount of areas that a namespace can own.
 0 to disable limit.
 Integer 30
+allow-redstone   Whether to allow redstone to be used to trigger this mechanic or not                Boolean true
 ================ =================================================================================== ======= =======